bratosabra/bratosabra.github.io/README.md

 Support for users and workplaces, solving user requests, installing, reinstalling computers, programs, etc.

 A project to upgrade and migrate ~130 computers As part of the project to modernize the IT infrastructure in the corporate environment, a successful transformation has been carried out, affecting a large number of laptops/PCs.
 The goal of the project was to upgrade the domain environment and operating systems from Windows 8/10 to the latest versions of Windows 10 22 H2.
 Installing SAP, MS Office, Teams libraries, transferring files

+## **Education**

+Moscow Technical University of Communications and Informatics (March 2024) Faculty of Information Technology, Information Systems and Technology (Engineer)

+College of Communication No.54 (June 2020)
+Computer networks